SunTiecheng/MultiModel/readme.md

 | DashGaussian  | SSIM  | 0.9949  | 0.9959  | 0.9957  | 0.9958  | 0.9936  | 0.9935  | 0.9960  | 0.9892  |
 | DashGaussian  |  LPIPS | 0.0183  | 0.0141  | 0.00147  | 0.0153  | 0.0290  | 0.0166  | 0.0146  | 0.0553  |

+# Acknowledgements
+We would like to thank the authors and Github contributors of [2DGS](https://github.com/hbb1/2d-gaussian-splatting), [XMem](https://github.com/joeyz0z/MeaCap) and [MeaCap](https://github.com/joeyz0z/MeaCap) for making their codes publicly available that make this work possible.